Experimental sound in Wolf Creek

 Notes by Paul Byrnes

-The soundtrack, however, never indicates that Kirsty has a way out of this nightmare.
+The soundtrack, however, never indicates that Kristy has a way out of this nightmare.

-More generally, Francois Tétaz's score - which starts tonal, but then abandons tonality and ends up sounding more modal - focuses attention on the emptiness of the outback.
-Many of the sounds (including in the music) were created by using experimental techniques on traditional instruments.
-Such examples include the flicking and hitting of an acoustic guitar and the tapping and banging on the insides of a piano.
+The emptiness of the outback is conveyed through the sparseness of the music – much of which was created by using experimental techniques on traditional instruments: the flicking and hitting of an acoustic guitar, tapping and banging on the insides of a piano.